Ashurst LLP

-Ashurst is a British multinational law firm headquartered in London.
-It has 30 offices in 18 countries across Asia, Australia, Europe, the Middle East and North America.
-Ashurst is 55th in the list of 100 largest law firms in the world by revenue, and 6th in the list of largest UK law firms by revenue.
+Ashurst was a British multinational law firm headquartered in London.
+It had 30 offices in 18 countries across Asia, Australia, Europe, the Middle East and North America.
+Ashurst was 55th in the list of 100 largest law firms in the world by revenue, and 6th in the list of largest UK law firms by revenue.

-Its principal business focus is mergers and acquisitions, corporate and structured finance.
-The firm also has practices in other areas including investment funds, antitrust, energy, transport and infrastructure, intellectual property, IT, dispute resolution, financial services, tax, real estate, regulatory, telecommunication and employment.
+Its principal business focus was in mergers and acquisitions, corporate and structured finance.
+The firm also had practices in other areas including investment funds, antitrust, energy, transport and infrastructure, intellectual property, IT, dispute resolution, financial services, tax, real estate, regulatory, telecommunication and employment.

+In June 2026, the firm merged with United States-based Perkins Coie, forming Ashurst Perkins Coie.

 History

 Ashurst Morris Crisp

 The firm was founded by William H. Ashurst in 1822.
 John Morris, and Sir Frank Crisp were recruited to the firm in the 1860s.

-Growth and Financial Crisis
+Growth and financial crisis

 In November 2008, the firm voted in corporate partner Charlie Geffen to succeed Geoffrey Green as senior partner.

 Combination with Blake Dawson

 On 1 March 2012, Ashurst merged its Asian business with that of Australian law firm Blake Dawson, a member of the Big Six, Blake Dawson being renamed as Ashurst across all offices.
 Ashurst also gained new offices in Adelaide, Brisbane, Canberra, Jakarta, Melbourne, Perth, Port Moresby, Shanghai and Sydney.
 This significantly increased Ashurst's resources in the energy & resources, infrastructure and financial services sectors.